Asabeneh/30-Days-Of-Python/029_day_threat_modeling/practice/hints.md

 # Hints

-Start with a tiny example.
-Name the input and output.
-Preserve raw data.
-Test a normal case, a boundary case, and an invalid case.
-Keep the lab local and bounded.
+Start with the smallest correct example.
+Keep raw input available.
+Make the boundary explicit.
+Test normal, boundary, and invalid values.
+Keep the exercise local and synthetic.